dfloer/livestreaming-stuff/api/README.md

 - There isn't yes support for non-HDMI audio sources, but adding a microphone in (e.g. a lav or shotgun) is likely to happen.
 - While audio volume can be changed using the API, there isn't anything in the webapp to adjust this (yet, probably).
 - There aren't Ubuntu packages for gst-interpipe and gstd, these will need to be built manually form source.

+## Automatic Start

+Basic systemd service files for gstd and this server are in the `support/` directory.
+As well, `gunicorn_conf.py` is to load settings from the config into gunicorn.

+The gunicorn systemd service file likely needs a little more work, but does presently work.